mvktsk/github-actions/get-image-version/README.md

 # Get Docker Image version javascript action

-This action grabs Version and Version suffix from Directory.Build.Props.
-If Version suffix not present calculate it as a branch commits count
+This action grabs Version and Version suffix from Directory.Build.Props (for Platform and Storefront) or from module.manifest (for modules).
+If Version suffix does not present calculate it as a branch commits count.

 ## Inputs

-No imputs required
+No inputs required

 ## Outputs